We are rethinking the role of Grosvenor Square to transform it into a thriving place for both people and nature.

 Testing outdoor activities

-This exhibition will run in the square and online from 16th July - 10th August and we hope to collect as much feedback as possible on both the Community Priorities and the Initial Design Ideas.
-We will analyse all this feedback and use it to finalise the Grosvenor Square Community Priorities and inform the developing designs we will share with you in September 2020.
+Thank you to everyone who participated and provided feedback on the Community Priorities and the Initial Design Ideas.
+We will analyse all this feedback in order to inform the developing designs and shape our next exhibition in September 2020.
 Between now and then please stay in touch.

 to be kept up to date with the project and get involved in shaping the square